-Verify that the Pharmacy Benefit Manager has established written procedures pursuant to applicable state statutes, rules and regulations for receiving benefit requests from covered persons, or, if applicable, their authorized representatives, and for making and notifying the covered person, or, if applicable, the covered person’s authorized representative, of expedited utilization review and benefit determinations with respect to urgent care requests and concurrent review urgent care requests.
+Verify that the PBM has established written procedures pursuant to applicable state statutes, rules and regulations for receiving benefit requests from covered persons, or, if applicable, their authorized representatives, and for making and notifying the covered person, or, if applicable, the covered person’s authorized representative, of expedited utilization review and benefit determinations with respect to urgent care requests.

-Verify that the Pharmacy Benefit Manager, in the case of a failure by a covered person, or, if applicable, the covered person’s authorized representative, to follow the Pharmacy Benefit Manager’s procedures for filing an urgent care request, notifies the covered person, or, if applicable, the covered person’s authorized representative, of the failure and the proper procedures to be followed for filing the request.
+Verify that the PBM, in the case of a failure by a covered person, or, if applicable, the covered person’s authorized representative, to follow the PBM’s procedures for filing an urgent care request, notifies the covered person, or, if applicable, the covered person’s authorized representative, of the failure and the proper procedures to be followed for filing the request.

-Verify that the Pharmacy Benefit Manager’s notice regarding a covered person’s, or, if applicable, the covered person’s authorized representative’s, failure to follow the Pharmacy Benefit Manager’s procedures for filing an urgent care request:
+Verify that the PBM’s notice regarding a covered person’s, or, if applicable, the covered person’s authorized representative’s, failure to follow the PBM’s procedures for filing an urgent care request:

-Is provided to the covered person, or, if applicable, the covered person’s authorized representative, as appropriate, as soon as possible, but not later than 24 hours after receipt of the request; and
+Is provided to the covered person, or, if applicable, the covered person’s authorized representative, as appropriate, as soon as possible, but not later than the time as required by state law after receipt of the request; and

 May be oral, unless the covered person, or, if applicable, the covered person’s authorized representative, requests the notice in writing.

-Note: The provisions regarding the covered person’s, or, if applicable, the covered person’s authorized representative’s, failure to follow the Pharmacy Benefit Manager’s procedures for filing an urgent care request apply only in the case of a failure that:
+Note: The provisions regarding the covered person’s, or, if applicable, the covered person’s authorized representative’s, failure to follow the PBM’s procedures for filing an urgent care request apply only in the case of a failure that:

-Is a communication by a covered person, or, if applicable, the covered person’s authorized representative, that is received by a person or organizational unit of the Pharmacy Benefit Manager responsible for handling benefit matters; and
+Is a communication by a covered person, or, if applicable, the covered person’s authorized representative, that is received by a person or organizational unit of the PBM responsible for handling benefit matters; and

-Is a communication that refers to a specific covered person, a specific medical condition or symptom, and a specific health care service, treatment or provider for which approval is being requested.
+Is a communication that refers to a specific covered person, a specific medical condition or symptom, and a specific pharmaceutical service, treatment or provider for which approval is being requested.

-For an urgent care request, unless the covered person, or, if applicable, the covered person’s authorized representative, has failed to provide sufficient information for the Pharmacy Benefit Manager to determine whether, or to what extent, the benefits requested are covered benefits or payable under the health carrier’s health benefit plan, verify that the Pharmacy Benefit Manager notifies the covered person, or, if applicable, the covered person’s authorized representative, of the Pharmacy Benefit Manager’s determination with respect to the request, whether or not the determination is an adverse determination, as soon as possible, taking into account the medical condition of the covered person, but in no event later than 72 hours after the receipt of the request by the Pharmacy Benefit Manager.
+For an urgent care request, unless the covered person, or, if applicable, the covered person’s authorized representative, has failed to provide sufficient information for the PBM to determine whether, or to what extent, the benefits requested are covered benefits or payable under the insurer’s or payor’s health benefit plan, verify that the PBM notifies the covered person, or, if applicable, the covered person’s authorized representative, of the PBM’s determination with respect to the request, whether or not the determination is an adverse determination, as soon as possible, taking into account the medical condition of the covered person, but in no event later than the time as required by state law after the receipt of the request by the PBM.

-If the Pharmacy Benefit Manager’s determination is an adverse determination, verify that the Pharmacy Benefit Manager provides notice of the adverse determination in accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.
+If the PBM’s determination is an adverse determination, verify that the PBM provides notice of the adverse determination in accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.

-If the covered person, or, if applicable, the covered person’s authorized representative, has failed to provide sufficient information for the health carrier to make a determination, verify that the Pharmacy Benefit Manager notifies the covered person, or, if applicable, the covered person’s authorized representative, either orally or, if requested by the covered person, or, if applicable, the covered person’s authorized representative, in writing of this failure and states what specific information is needed as soon as possible, but in no event later than 24 hours after receipt of the request.
+If the covered person, or, if applicable, the covered person’s authorized representative, has failed to provide sufficient information for the health carrier to make a determination, verify that the PBM notifies the covered person, or, if applicable, the covered person’s authorized representative, either orally or, if requested by the covered person, or, if applicable, the covered person’s authorized representative, in writing of this failure and states what specific information is needed as soon as possible, but in no event later than the time as required by state law after receipt of the request.